meyery2k/weather-kin/README.md

 > It's currently 12°C and rainy outside, with strong winds.

+> It's currently 8°C here in Seabreak, British Columbia.
+Fog is rolling in.

 > Today's forecast for Seabreak, British Columbia: a high of 14°C and a low of 5°C, rainy.
 It's expected to be windy.

 ---